b1skit/BlazeEngine/README.md

 # Blaze Engine
-A simple real-time 3D renderer, with the architecture of a game engine.
+A real-time 3D renderer, with the architecture of a game engine.

-Co-developed with my cat.
+Uses OpenGL 4.3.

-Check the Documentation directory for UML diagrams
+Check the Documentation directory for UML diagrams.